 Alex’s experience at running long races is admittedly quiet recent & limited.
 But that said it has been a fast learning curve.

-Going from 1st marathon & Guinness World Record, to representing Ireland at the 100km World Championships and reach the international qualifying A standard for the 24hr event all within 4yrs.
+Going from 1st marathon & Guinness World Record, to representing Ireland at the 100km World Championships in Spain in just two years.
+The following two years Alex reached the international qualifying A standard for the 24hr event going on to represent Ireland at the European 24hr championships in Romania.

-Most certainly, yes, the biggest challenge he has faced to date.
-But thats what makes it interesting and drives him to train hard and succeed.
+Most certainly, this was one of the biggest challenge’s Alex has faced to date, both logistically physicaly and mentally.
+But thats what makes it interesting and drives him to train hard to succeed.
 When asked why would he even attempt a challenge like this he simply replied “I love challenging myself and pushing boundaries and doing so for a good cause makes it all worth while.
-That said I know this will be the most difficult running event I have ever contemplated.
-A single marathon can be difficult but two in one day will take a toll physically and mentally as I won’t have the luxury of adequate rest and recovery.
+The last time this challenge was done it was over 32 days.
+Gerry Duffy & Ken Whitelaw’s achievment paved the way for others to also push boudries and take on huge challenges.
+Alex new the challenge could be done in 32 days but never had it been attempted in such a tight time frame before.
+A single marathon can be difficult but two in one day along with traveling from venue to venue county to county will take a toll physically and mentally.
+I won’t have the luxury of adequate rest and recovery.
 It will also be difficult to consume enough callories in a day to fuel both marathons and the bodys recovery.
+That said Alex planned carefully for the challenge putting a great team in place.

 I know there will come a day that I won’t be able to contemplate such things and when that day comes I will look back at some amazing adventures.
 Alex said he looks forward to embracing the challenge and the only certainty is he will give it 100% on the day every day.
 He looks forward to meeting some great people along the way.